Pierluigi Collina: Later career

+Collina served as the chief designator of the Italian Football Referees Association (AIA) for Serie A and Serie B from 2007 until 2010.

 Collina was appointed head of referees for the Football Federation of Ukraine since 2010.
 His work in this position is criticised by national referees who disapprove of his lack of involvement in Ukrainian football (spending not more than two weeks per year in Ukraine) and possible tolerance towards corruption in the Ukrainian national football association.

+Collina became the UEFA chief of referees in 2010.
+He held the role until he stepped down in 2018.

+Collina became the chairman of the FIFA referee committee in 2017.
+In this position, Collina most notably selects, evaluates, and appoints the referee crews for FIFA tournaments including the World Cup.

-Collina was involved in the introduction and evaluation of the video assistant referee system for the 2018 World Cup.
+He was involved in the introduction and evaluation of the video assistant referee system for the 2018 World Cup.
 During the tournament he pointed out the system's effectiveness and later commented positively on its application.